rsln-s/blog/content/post/hypergraph-partitioning-101.md

 reward: false
 mathjax: true
 ---
-## Hypergraphs and their partitionings: What do they know?
-Do they know things?
-Let's find out!

 Even if you're a seasoned CS researcher, you may not have heard about the burgeoning field of hypergraph partitioning.
-That's a terrible omission, but this post will tell you all the basics you need to know.
+That's an unfortunate omission, but this post will tell you all the basics you need to know.

 In this post, I'll try to answer three basic questions: